 The Youth Advisory Group represents the voice of youth in all CCUNESCO activities.
 It makes recommendations based on youth issues and concerns, and develops new activities and initiatives in their communities.
 Group members are selected through a call for applications and have a demonstrated ability to mobilize youth in their regions.

-Advisory Committee for the Canadian Coalition of Municipalities Against Racism and Discrimination
+Advisory Committee for the Coalition of Inclusive Municipalities

-The Advisory Committee advises CCUNESCO on ways to reinforce the Canadian Coalition of Municipalities Against Racism and Discrimination (CCMARD) network.
-It reviews CCMARD progress and identifies good practices, current and emerging issues, as well as potential approaches for optimizing the Coalition.
-It also provides recommendations on CCMARD's governance structure.
+The Advisory Committee advises CCUNESCO on ways to reinforce the Coalition of Inclusive Municipalities (CIM) network.
+It reviews CIM's progress and identifies good practices, current and emerging issues, as well as potential approaches for optimizing the Coalition.
+It also provides recommendations on CIM's governance structure.